AccelerationConsortium/ac-microcourses/docs/courses/hello-world/overview.md

 ```{include} ./hardware-note.md
 ```

-For participants to complete this course within the expected timeframe (approx. 20 hours), beginner proficiency in Python programming is recommended.
+For participants to complete this course within the expected timeframe (approx. 25 hours), at least beginner proficiency in Python programming is recommended.
+Those with advanced programming expertise will likely require a significantly shorter amount of time, whereas those with no prior programming experience may require 50 hours or more.